GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 <div class="story-image"><img src="images/runway.png"></div>

-I stood at the empty airport apron.
+<p class="text-lessmargintop">I stood at the empty airport apron.
 The hustle and bustle of a few days ago completely vanished, leaving behind a silent and peaceful atmosphere.
-Somewhere in the distance I could hear the leaves of trees rustling in the cold morning winds.
+Somewhere in the distance I could hear the leaves of trees rustling in the cold morning winds.</p>

 Right after leaving Frau's room, I decided to come here.
 To the very same place that should become my last opportunity to spend time Misa-nee.
 At least... for a while to come.